nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 1 :** One alternative that was considered was to have a pop-up window for each button click event.
 However, this alternative was ultimately rejected due to its potential drawbacks.
   * Pros:
     * Provides a clear and separate window to display the detailed information for each button.
-    * Can be designed to provide a consistent layout and structure for displaying the detailed information.
+    * It Can be designed to provide a consistent layout and structure for displaying the detailed information.
-    * Can be a good choice if there is a need to provide a lot of detailed information for each button click.
+    * It Can be a good choice if there is a need to provide a lot of detailed information for each button click.
-    * Can be helpful in providing a larger viewing area for the detailed information.
+    * It Can be helpful in providing a larger viewing area for the detailed information.
   * Cons:
-    * Requires additional user interaction to close the pop-up window, which can be cumbersome and time-consuming.
+    * It Requires additional user interaction to close the pop-up window, which can be cumbersome and time-consuming.
-    * Can be less optimized for a command-line interface (CLI), where users prefer quick and direct access to information.
+    * It Can be less optimized for a command-line interface (CLI), where users prefer quick and direct access to information.
-    * Can lead to a cluttered user interface if multiple pop-up windows are open at the same time.
+    * It Can lead to a cluttered user interface if multiple pop-up windows are open at the same time.
-    * Can require additional resources and time to design and implement compared to other alternatives.
+    * It Can require additional resources and time to design and implement compared to other alternatives.

 ### Create Lesson feature